 You may not be able to do this by yourself in the kitchen, but a pixie cut is a good basic go-to baby girl haircut style.
 If your daughter always gets everything stuck in her hair or she can’t see through her long locks, then a pixie would suit her.

-This is a great choice if you struggle to do her hair every day.
+This is also a great choice if you struggle to do her hair every day.
 You only have to run a brush or comb through, and she’s done.
-Even older siblings could help clip a little bow on the side of her head, and she’s ready to go.
+Even older siblings could help clip a little bow on the side of her head, and she’s ready for the day.

 The bob